 Here are a few of the best ways to start sharing your blog posts and getting them in front of new readers.
 And if you want even more strategies, here’s my guide to learning how to drive traffic to your website where we dig even deeper into the tactics I’ve used to grow my blog to millions of yearly readers.

 The obvious first place to turn when you want to find readers is social media.
 Facebook, Twitter, YouTube, Pinterest, LinkedIn, Reddit, Instagram, Snapchat and TikTok are some of the biggest networks today.
 Whichever platform best suits your niche and audience interests, is the right one for you.
 And that’s an important note.
 There’s no point in trying to promote your blog posts on every social media platform.

 Look for the social channels that give you the best return

-How to choose which social networks to promote your blog on (click to expand)
+How to choose which social networks to promote your blog on (quick tips)